|Withholding of Student Records References(s) BP 5035|

 If classes are not paid within that time, the student may be dropped from all classes and will have to re-register.

 In addition to the 3-day non-payment drop policy, there is a final outstanding balance drop date.
-All fees must be paid in full by the Friday before the start of the semester.
+All fees must be paid in full by the Friday before the start of the term.
 The college reserves the right to postpone or suspend nonpayment drops.
 No balance will be carried over into the start of the semester.
 It is the student's responsibility to drop by the refund deadline to avoid any fees for enrolled classes.

 2. A health fee of $19 per semester ($16 for summer session) is charged to all students whether or not they choose to use health services.
 Health Fee Exemptions (Education Code 76355): (1) Any student who depends exclusively upon prayer for healing in accordance with the teachings of a bona fide religious sect, denomination, or organization, provided that the student presents documentary evidence of an affiliation with such a bona fide religious sect, denomination, or organization.
 (2) Any student enrolled in an approved Apprenticeship Program.
 A request for an exemption may be filed at the Admissions & Records Office.